AnthonySuper/AnthonySuper.github.io/blog/_posts/2017-11-7-luck-and-analysis.markdown

 If you're interested in checking out this code (which can actually multiply and subtract dice as well as adding them), check out [FifthedSim](https://github.com/AnthonySuper/FifthedSim), which I'm still developing when I have the time.
 Right now the dice functionality is pretty good, but my eventual goal is to be able to use it to simulate D&D battles under reasonable conditions, so I can make fights closer and more interesting with my players.
 If you have any further contributions to this, I'd love to hear it!
-Either drop a pull request, make a github issue, or